What Is Fair Market Value (FMV) And How Can You Prove It?

 How Is Fair Market Value Used?

 The value of real estate constantly changes depending on a wide variety of macroeconomic, political and local factors.
-So, when thinking about FMV, it’s important to remember that it’s the value of property at a particular point in time.
+So, when you think about FMV, it’s important to remember that it’s the value of the property at a particular point in time.

-Fair market value is a legal term of art, meaning that it has a specific definition in law that differs from how the term is used conversationally.
+Fair market value is a legal term of art, meaning that the legal definition differs from the way you might use the term conversationally.

 The IRS takes a close look at non-arm’s length transactions to see if the transaction – for example, a parent’s sale of a home to their child – was made to avoid gift, estate or capital gains taxes.

-From the IRS’s point of view, “legally” means that they want to be sure the transaction wasn’t undertaken between related parties to avoid taxes in what they call a non-arm's length transaction.
+From the IRS’s point of view, “legally” means that they want to be sure the transaction wasn’t undertaken between related parties to avoid taxes in a non-arm’s length transaction.

-Continuing with our example of the sale of a home between parent and child, a parent might be tempted to make the sale at an artificially low price to avoid capital gains and gift taxes while the child might want to benefit for lower property taxes should their municipality decide to reassess property values.
+A parent might be tempted to make a sale to a child at an artificially low price to avoid capital gains and gift taxes.
+Potentially, the child in this scenario might benefit from lower property taxes should their municipality decide to reassess property values.

-How much you pay for the home will eventually affect how much you’ll pay in property taxes.
-That’s because most tax assessors consider FMV when determining the assessed value of the home.
+How much you pay for the home affects how much you’ll pay in property taxes.
+This is because most tax assessors consider FMV when determining the assessed value of the home.
 Local governments use a variety of methods and factors to determine this value.
 The FMV of your home will be modified up or down, depending on state and local laws, applicable exemptions and the methodology chosen.

-If a home was sold at a price clearly below expected FMV, it raises a red flag with local officials, who will look into whether the homeowner is attempting to avoid taxes.
-They may alert the IRS.
+If a home was sold at a price clearly below the expected FMV, it raises a red flag with local officials, who will look into whether the homeowner is trying to avoid additional taxes.
+If they suspect you’re trying to dodge taxes, local officials may alert the IRS.

-The term is also used to evaluate homeowners insurance claims, where homeowners might be tempted to under- or overstate their home’s FMV, depending on the circumstances.
-For example, homeowners might be scrupulous about making sure big-ticket items are adequately insured, but they tend not to report other upgrades out of negligence or a desire to avoid higher premiums.
+The term is also used to evaluate homeowners insurance claims, where homeowners might be tempted to undersell or overstate their home’s FMV, depending on the circumstances.
+For example, homeowners might be scrupulous about making sure big-ticket items are adequately insured, but they tend to under-report other upgrades either mistakenly or to avoid higher premiums.

-Yet, when the time comes to make a claim, homeowners will want to be fully reimbursed for all their losses.
+Yet, when they make a claim, homeowners will want to be fully reimbursed for their losses.
 When a home is destroyed, homeowners will naturally want to collect the maximum amount possible from their policy.
+To make sure you’re covered, it’s important to report changes or upgrades accurately when updating your policy.

-However, homeowners who significantly overstate the value of their home can cross a line into insurance fraud.
-To protect yourself against that charge, make sure your claims are backed by proof of value.
+Another potential danger for homeowners is significantly overstating the value of your home.
+This could cross a line into insurance fraud.
+You’ll want to make sure your claims are backed by proof of value to avoid any issues.

 How Can You Prove A Home’s Fair Market Value?